skittlebearz/7thLevelPutPut/README.md

     python manage.py test PutPutApp

-### Link for hosted website
+## Link for hosted website
-Test login information above will not work on this site, only if you build the site following the build instructions.
+###The test login information listed above should also work on this site.

 http://medievalmini.golf:8000